ufechner7/ufechner7.github.io/_posts/2022-08-18-installing-julia.md

 <p align="center"><img src="https://raw.githubusercontent.com/ufechner7/ufechner7.github.io/main/_posts/vscode.png" width="600" /></p>

-You can download and install VSCode for all operating systems from this location: https://code.visualstudio.com/
+You can download and install VSCode for all operating systems [here](https://code.visualstudio.com/) .

 For Ubuntu Linux the following ppa can be used to install vscode and to keep it up-to-date: [https://www.ubuntuupdates.org/ppa/vscode](https://www.ubuntuupdates.org/ppa/vscode) .